felipe640/GrainChain/README.md

 Please Install Cocoapods to run this project

-Steps to ru: Open Terminal Go to the project Run: pod install Double click to: GrainChain-Test.xcworkspace
+Steps to run: Open Terminal Go to the project Run: pod install Double click to: GrainChain-Test.xcworkspace